[[updated December 8, 2016]]

 - Make you more inefficient than you were before

-- Track tweets with all of our most important keywords
+- Track tweets with relevant-to-you keywords

 - Assign tweets to the right person for follow up